naveen834/react-node-apollo-graphql-typescript-demo/README.md

 to login either refresh or login again

-need to work on creating refresh token when no refresh happens and user is still logged in , although this could be done by incresing access token lifetime but let say the user is logged in for a time longer than access token lifetime and he/she does not refreshes screen
+need to work on creating refresh token when no refresh happens and user is still logged in , although this could be done by incresing access token lifetime but let say the user is logged in for a time longer than access token lifetime and he/she does not refreshes screen,

+although on each refresh if logged in a new refresh token is created,

+no logout though